-The current average price for a property in the UK is £226,756, according to the ONS.
+The average price for a property in the UK is £226,756 in 2017, according to the ONS.
 In the past year, housing prices have increased by about 5% for the majority of the UK, apart from Scotland who had a huge 7.7% increase.
 The currently inflating cost is not predicted to slow, so now is a good time to look into buying your first home.

 But how do you get on the property ladder?

 It may sound overly pragmatic to suggest, but the first step to moving out is research.
 Use sites like Rightmove to assess where you’d like to move, what particular you’d need, and how much you can afford.
 It’s important to go for a walk around the neighbourhood to make sure your comfortable living in the area.

 The key thing to remember is to be realistic.
 Unless you can afford it, don’t overstretch your budget for the sake of an unnecessary feature- we’d all love an indoor swimming pool but it’s generally not an essential!

 If you haven’t already stashed a fair few pound coins away in your ceramics, then now is the time to save!
 Becoming a homeowner is one of the most expensive things in life for many people – but it’s certainly not out of reach… even if you have a small budget.
 Sorting out your finances means you’ll have a clearer vision of what you can afford and how much your mortgage payments will cost every month.
 Use our blog to find out how to cut down on your monthly outgoings and save money!

 Don’t forget to account for all the extra fees that come with buying a house, such as stamp duty, deposits, estate agent fees and so on.
 These costs can come out of the blue, which might leave you short for the month.
 If this happens PiggyBank can offer quick payday loans to cover your finances until your monthly paycheck is due.

 Could a Help to Buy Scheme help you?